Organizational structure of the Central Intelligence Agency: Directorate of Science and Technology

-The Directorate of Science & Technology creates and applies innovative technology in support of the intelligence collection mission.
+The Directorate of Science & Technology researches and applies innovative technology in support of the intelligence collection mission.

-The CIA has always shown a strong interest in how to use advances in technology to enhance its effectiveness.
-This interest in modern technology came from two main aims: firstly, to harness these techniques its own use, and second to counter any new technologies the Soviet Union might develop.
-This effort gained impetus in the fifties with the launch of the Sputnik satellite by the USSR.
+The CIA has always been invested in harnessing scientific and technological advances to enhance its capabilities.
+The interest in technology originated with two main aims during the Cold War: firstly, to harness these techniques for its own use, and secondly, to match and counter any new technologies the Soviet Union might develop.
+This effort gained impetus in the fifties when the USSR took the US by surprise, launching the Sputnik satellite and triggering the start of the Space Race.
 The agency is also extremely interested in computer and information technology.
 In 1999, the CIA created the venture capital firm In-Q-Tel to help fund and develop technologies of interest to the agency.

 Its website mentions its priorities being in: